lsst/idf_deploy/runbook/update-foundations.md

     "roles/resourcemanager.projectCreator",
 +   "roles/iam.organizationRoleAdmin",
 +   "roles/project.Viewer
-  ]
 }
 ```

+Note that permissions are also set in the variables.tf file in this directory.
+1-org.tfvars and tfvars in general will overwrite default values.

 ## Organization Policy Update

 Organization Policies are in place for domain restricted sharing, removing the default network, preventing Public IPs in CloudSQL, requiring shielded VMs at the organization level.
 If Organization Policies need to be updated the [Organization Policy Terraform File](environment/1-org/org-polilcy.tf) to remove or add an organization policy.
-If an Organization Policy needs to selected applied at folder level only and not organization change the parent value.
+If an Organization Policy needs to selected applied at folder level only change the input values for .

 ### Example of Folder Update